AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Added information in the Extract file activity section on the new option that lets you disable the file generation process if the outbound transition is empty.
 [Read more](../../automating/using/extract-file.md#configuration)

-A new technote has been added on how to update the Profiles & Services Ext API.
-[Read more](https://helpx.adobe.com/campaign/kb/profile-service-api-update.html)

 ## Release 19.0 - January 2019 {#release-19-0---january-2019}

 ### New capabilities included in the release {#new-capabilities-included-in-the-release-2}